Supper Fast: Poor-Man’s Steak (or Stuffed Hamburger)

 You have to seal the patties REALLY well.
 That, and sear them then steam them.
 The meat cooks quicker and the cheese tends to stay put better.”

-Anyway, here’s the recipe!
-If you try and like it – please leave a comment below with a rating.
+Anyway, here’s the recipe for Poor Man’s Steak.
+If you give it a try please leave a comment below with a rating.
 Thanks!

 Did you make this Poor Man’s Steak?
 Please rate the recipe in your comment below!